-Those thrown into the lake of fire will be turned into ashes (Ezekiel 28:18, Malachi 4:3).
-In the HBFV translation of Matthew 5 it states Jesus used the constant flames in the valley of Hinnom (Gehenna) to symbolize the destructive nature of God's judgment upon all those who indulge in wickedness.
-He stated, "Do not be afraid of those (other humans) who kill the body, but do not have power to destroy the life; rather, fear Him (God) Who has the power to destroy both life and body (their entire existence) in Gehenna (lake of fire)" (Matthew 5:28).
+The phrase "lake of fire" is used four times in the King James Bible (Revelation 19:20, 20:10, 14, 15).
+Jesus used the constant flames in the Hinnom valley to symbolize the destructive nature of this fiery lake used to carry out God's judgment.
+He stated, in his famous Sermon on the Mount, "Do not be afraid of those (other humans) who kill the body, but do not have power to destroy the life; rather, fear Him Who has the power to destroy both life and body (their entire existence) in Gehenna (lake of fire)" (Matthew 5:28).

 The fire in the lake is sometimes mentioned in conjunction with brimstone (Revelation 19:20, 20:10, 21:8), which is a highly combustible mineral that produces a suffocating smell.
 Its flames are referred to as unquenchable (Matthew 3:12), like a furnace (13:42) or oven (Malachi 4:1) and having an effect that is eternal (Matthew 25:41, 46).